luebken/container-patterns/module-container.md

 A container should have the least amount of code / libraries as possible to fulfil its job.

 Reasons for a smaller image:

   * Faster in the network (deploy, reschedule, update)
   * Increased I/O performance
   * Smaller attack service.
 Easier to audit.

+Many containers are based of `debian/buildessentials` which is often unnecessary for runtime.
 Use different containers for building and running.
-Note many containers are based of `debian/buildessentials` which is mostly unecessary for runtime.

 You don't have to use `Dockerfile`.
 Maybe creating a tar with something like [buildroot](https://buildroot.org/) and importing it via `docker import`.
 See the talk from Redbeard: [Best Practices For Containerized Environments](https://www.youtube.com/watch?v=gMpldbcMHuI).

-Alpine is a minimalist linux distribution based on busybox, musl-libc, a new package manager called apk (not the Android one) and OpenRC as init system.
+Also have a look at Alpine.
+A minimalist Linux distribution based on busybox, musl-libc, a new package manager called apk (not the Android one) and OpenRC as init system.
 [Some Thoughts on the Use of Alpine Linux in Docker Images](http://www.skippbox.com/thoughts-on-the-use-of-alpine-linux-in-docker-images/).

 See image building guidelines like: